1j01/amg/README.md

 so, like,
 =========
-I am dead seriously sarcastic.
+I am dead seriously sarcastic about this.
 Deal with it.